lse-ds205/rag-fact-sheets/README.md

 3. Sectoral Transition Report Maker creates a report on a sector in a country answering two key questions requested by ASCOR analysts

 Unfortunatley, to use these tools, you must first follow this setup guide:

+## Use Case

+These tools are aimed at ASCOR analysts at the (Transitions Pathways Initative)[https://www.transitionpathwayinitiative.org/] to help automate their country assessment workflow.
+The report generating tools will allow an analyst to retrieve relevant information more efficently from a large corpus of climate documents rather than manually searching for information.
+This could also be of interest to climate researchers outside of ASCOR, in accademia or ESG.

+The Pillar evaluating tools can be used to help automate the annual assessment process.
+An example of how this could be done for all ASCOR countries is in `NB07-CP1_Evaluation`.

 # Setup